Our Projects in Uganda

 We also work with local businesses and churches to feed thousands of people at a time in the slums of Jinja for less than $200.

 Our most recent project is an important one.
-We have always worked with orphanages to provide supplies like toothbrushes and soap, but prior to a recent trip, Patrick found a new area of huge need, specifically feminine hygiene products.
+We have always worked with orphanages to provide supplies like toothbrushes and soap, but a few years ago Patrick found a new area of huge need, specifically feminine hygiene products.
+Up to 60% of female students drop out of high school due to not having education and supplies to deal with the menstrual cycle.

-He was able to find a manufacturer in Uganda that makes reusable pads trust us, it’s the best option.
-On his last visit he was able to supply training and pads to over 100 students at an all girls school.
+He was able to find a manufacturer in Uganda, So Sure, that makes reusable pads (trust us, it’s the best option).
+Over the past few years we have been able to supply professional training and pads to over 1000 students at several schools.
 We are hoping to continue providing both the training and pads to young women, reducing a huge health and sanitation risk.

 Over the years we have worked on many projects in Uganda.
 Each one with the goal of providing opportunity for the Ugandan people.
 Here are a few of those projects: